jonesnc/awesome-grumps/README.md

 # awesome-grumps
-A list of YouTube channels making Game Grumps-related content
+**A list of YouTube channels making Game Grumps-related content.**

+Some channels may not upload frequently.

 ## Main channels